Pottery: Atmosphere

 The atmosphere within a kiln during firing can affect the appearance of the body and glaze.
 Key to this is the differing colours of the various oxides of iron, such as iron(III) oxide (also known as ferric oxide or Fe_{2}O_{3}) which is associated with brown-red colours, whilst iron(II) oxide (also known as ferrous oxide or FeO) is associated with much darker colours, including black.
 The oxygen concentration in the kiln influences the type, and relative proportions, of these iron oxides in fired the body and glaze: for example, where there is a lack of oxygen during firing the associated carbon monoxide (CO) will readily react with oxygen in Fe_{2}O_{3} in the raw materials and cause it to be reduced to FeO.

-An oxygen deficient condition, called a reducing atmosphere, is generated by preventing the complete combustion of the kiln fuel; this is achieved by deliberately restricting the supply of air or by supplying an excess of fuel.
+An oxygen-deficient condition, called a reducing atmosphere, is generated by preventing the complete combustion of the kiln fuel; this is achieved by deliberately restricting the air supply or by supplying an excess of fuel.

 Methods

-Firing pottery can be done using a variety of methods, with a kiln being the usual firing method.
-Both the maximum temperature and the duration of firing influences the final characteristics of the ceramic.
+Pottery can be fired using a variety of methods, with a kiln being the most common.
+Both the maximum temperature and the firing duration influence the final characteristics of the ceramic.
 Thus, the maximum temperature within a kiln is often held constant for a period of time to soak the wares to produce the maturity required in the body of the wares.

-Kilns may be heated by burning combustible materials, such as wood, coal and gas, or by electricity.
-The use of microwave energy has been investigated.